nihaomiao/Youtube-Infant-Body-Parsing/README.md

 # Youtube-Infant-Body-Parsing Video Dataset
 The infant video dataset collected from Youtube with body parsing annotations, which is used in our Medical Image Analysis 2023 paper [Semi-supervised body parsing and pose estimation for enhancing infant general movement assessment](https://arxiv.org/abs/2210.08054).
 The data and annotations are released for **research purposes** only.
-If you are interested in our proposed body parsing network, you may refer to our MICCAI'20 [paper](https://arxiv.org/abs/2007.08646) and its [code](https://github.com/nihaomiao/MICCAI20_SiamParseNet) implementation.
+If you are interested in our proposed body parsing network, you may refer to our MICCAI 2020 [paper](https://arxiv.org/abs/2007.08646) and its [code](https://github.com/nihaomiao/MICCAI20_SiamParseNet) implementation.

 <div align=center><img src="example.png" width="787px" height="392px"/></div>